Little-known animated films with great artistic value and deep messages to discover

 Relevance for film buffs and alternative audiences

-Alternative audiences find in these works a fresh and provocative proposal, where originality and symbolic value are key to their appreciation.
+The alternative public finds in these works a fresh and provocative proposal, where originality and symbolic value are key to their appreciation.